TechmongersNL/taste-of-code-balloon-game/03. CSS background color/README.md

 with the aim of applying a background-color to their current html document without assistance.

-Although this section is very short, ample time will be given for people to play around with other CSS properties on their own or with tips from the coaches.
+Although this section is very short, ample time will be given for participants to experiment with other CSS properties on their own and with help from the coaches.

 ![Exercise result]
 (https://raw.githubusercontent.com/Codaisseur/taste-of-code-balloon-game/master/Screenshots/css_background.png)